Group Decision-Making System with Sentiment Analysis of Discussion Chat and Fuzzy Consensus Modeling: Methodology

 After Alternatives Ranking and selecting the best alternative, each expert $e_i$ give feedback an agreement levels, $al_i$, and confidence levels in the agreement, $cl_i$, regarding the decision.
 The set of agreement levels is denoted as $\mathcal{AL} = \{al_1, al_2, ..., al_n\}$, with with $al_i \in [0, 10]$, and the set of confidence levels as $\mathcal{CL} = \{cl_1, cl_2, ..., cl_n\}$, with $cl_i \in [0, 10]$ for all experts $i = 1, 2, ..., n$.

 We implemented a fuzzy inference system to calculate a total feedback score using the agreement and confidence inputs from experts (see Fig. \ref{fig11}).
 The universe of discourse for each fuzzy variable—agreement, confidence, and feedback—is distributed into a range from $[0, 10]$.
 For each input variable's agreement and confidence, we define several fuzzy sets representing linguistic terms.
 For example, agreement levels are categorized into sets such as \textit{A = $\{$'disagree', 'neutral', 'agree', $\}$}, each represented by trapezoidal membership functions.
 Confidence levels are partitioned into \textit{C = $\{$ 'unsure', 'neutral', 'sure'$\}$}.
 The output variable, feedback, is also categorized into linguistic terms like \textit{T = $\{$ 'weak', 'moderate', 'strong'$\}$} , with corresponding fuzzy sets designed to represent the synthesized feedback based on the rules defined.

 This system uses fuzzy logic to process inputs of experts’ agreement and confidence levels and outputs a feedback score.
 The trapezoidal membership function is one of the standard shapes used in fuzzy logic systems due to its flexibility and simplicity.
-The general form of a trapezoidal membership function $\mu(x)$ can be described mathematically as:
+The general form of a trapezoidal membership function $\mu(x)$ can be described mathematically as: $\mu(x) = \max\left(\min\left(\frac{x - a}{b - a}, 1, \frac{d - x}{d - c}\right), 0\right)$

 Fuzzy rules are formulated based on logical associations between the input and output sets.
-For instance, if an expert \textit{'strongly agrees'} and is \textit{'neutral'} in their confidence, the feedback is measured as \textit{'strong'}.
+For instance, if an expert \textit{'agree'} and is \textit{'neutral'} in their confidence, the feedback is measured as \textit{'moderate'}.
 The rules are illustrated in Table \ref{tab:fuzzy_rules_feed}.

 The linguistic terms of fuzzy variables and rules can be modified to suit different tasks or contexts.
 This adaptability ensures that the system remains relevant in different decision-making scenarios, allowing it to be customized based on the specific characteristics and requirements of each task.